Darlan Romani: Professional athletics career

-Romani had several complications with training in 2020 and 2021: he and his family got COVID.
-Darlan lost 10 kg in 14 days.
+Romani had several complications with training in 2020 and 2021: he and his family contracted COVID.
+Romani lost 10 kg in 14 days.
 Because his training center was closed in 2020, he had to improvise on the ground next to his house.
-Without proper training equipment, in early 2021, pain from a herniated disc forced Darlan to take a break for 45 days of rehabilitation.
-Romani also had problems with not being able to train with his coach for several months.
+Without proper training equipment, in early 2021, pain from a herniated disc forced him to take a break for 45 days of rehabilitation.
+He also had problems with not being able to train with his coach for several months.
 Romani overcame these adversities and qualified for the Olympics.
 Taking part in the 2020 Olympic Games in Tokyo, Romani calmly qualified for the final with a mark of 21.31.
 In the final, Romani had a good first shot of 21.88, but, not being in his best form due to problems in the period before the Games, he couldn't get a shot over 22 meters in the later shots, finishing in 4th place.
 The bronze medal went to Tom Walsh with 22.47.
 The 4th position, however, is the best in the history of Brazil in this event in the Olympic Games.

-On March 19, 2022, Romani achieved the biggest feat of his career by becoming World Champion, defeating Ryan Crouser, current world record holder and Olympic champion of the event, who hadn't lost a competition in the last three years.
-Romani far surpassed his South American indoor record of 21.71, which had been set a month earlier.
+On March 19, 2022, Romani became World Champion, defeating Ryan Crouser, world record holder and Olympic champion of the event, who had not lost a competition in the last three years.
+Romani surpassed his South American indoor record of 21.71, which had been set a month earlier.
 He achieved the mark of 22.53, beating the record of the World Athletics Indoor Championships.

+At the 2022 World Athletics Championships, Romani was unable to throw over 22m in the final, finishing 5th, with a mark of 21.92.

+At the 2023 World Athletics Championships, Romani qualified in 1st place with a mark of 22.37m.
+However, in the final, he finished 8th with a mark of 21.41m.

+At the 2023 Pan American Games, Romani became two-time champion of the event, winning gold with a mark of 21.36m.

+A few days before participating in the 2024 Olympic Games, Romani had to withdraw from the competition after a medical evaluation detected a herniated disc in the shot putter, who would have to undergo surgery.